-A force-transducer known as an Omega sensor is shown above.
-These can be made extremely small:

-The variation of tube-strain with force is a simple engineering formula, and is easily calibrated.
+A force-transducer known as an Omega sensor is shown opposite.
+These can be made extremely small: The variation of tube-strain with force is a simple engineering formula, and is easily calibrated.

-Testing of expulsion tubes or drogue shells or whatever is required: too much powder and the snatch load will be excessive.
+Testing of expulsion tubes or drogue shells or whatever is required: too much powder and the Snatch load will be excessive.

-A videocamera/web camera and a freeze-frame player can be used to discern the exit velocity, provided you know the frame rate (number of pictures taken per second) of the camera.
+A videocamera and a freeze-frame player can be used to discern the exit velocity, as videos record exactly 50 frames per second.
+(60 in the 'States.)